Nacho (footballer, born 1990): Youth career

-After playing for Spain at under-17, under-19 and under-21 levels, Nacho was first called by the full side on 2 September 2013 for a friendly with Switzerland to be held eight days later, in place of injured Iñigo Martínez.
+Senior career

+On 2 September 2013, Nacho was called up to the Spain senior team for the first time, replacing the injured Iñigo Martínez in the squad for a friendly match against Switzerland.
 He made his debut by replacing Real Madrid teammate Sergio Ramos early into the second half of the 2–2 draw against Chile in Geneva.

 Nacho was named in Spain's final squad for the 2018 FIFA World Cup.
-He scored his first goal for his country on 15 June, starting as right-back in the group stage fixture against Portugal and netting with a curled shot from 30 meters in a 3–3 draw.
+He started the team's opening Group B game against Portugal at right-back on 15 June, scoring his first international goal with a curled shot from 30 meters in a 3–3 draw.
+After being an unused substitute in the team's second and third group fixtures, he started Spain's round of 16 match against hosts Russia on 1 July.
+He played 70 minutes before being substituted for club teammate Dani Carvajal in Spain's eventual 4–3 penalty shootout loss.

+In March 2023, Nacho was recalled to the Spain squad for the first time since 2018 for UEFA Euro 2024 qualifiers against Norway and Scotland.
+He was named in the starting line-up for the match against Norway, playing the full 90 minutes as Spain won 3–0 in Malaga.

+He was named in Spain's squad for the 2023 UEFA Nations League Finals and appeared as a 78th-minute substitute as the team beat Croatia via a penalty shootout in the final as Spain won their first major title in 11 years.

+In June 2024, Nacho was named in Spain's squad for the UEFA Euro 2024 finals in Germany.
+He started the team's first group match, playing the full match in central defence as Spain beat Croatia 3–0 at Berlin's Olympiastadion.
+He eventually featured in Spain's victory against England in the final, becoming one of 12 players who won both youth and senior Euro titles, alongside his teammates Mikel Merino, Ferran Torres, Álvaro Morata and Rodri.

 Style of play

-A player known for his versatility in every defensive position on the pitch, both Julen Lopetegui and Zinedine Zidane used Nacho as a centre, right and left back.
+A player known for his versatility in every defensive position on the pitch, both Julen Lopetegui and Zinedine Zidane used Nacho as a centre-, right- and left-back.
 He is seen as a reliable full-back option due to his skills on the ball and penchant for making forward runs down his flank; a fast and agile defender who is known for his work rate, endurance and strength in the air despite not being particularly tall for his position.

-Apart from his defensive skills, Nacho is also a competent passer of the ball in both short and long distances, with a 92.2% pass completion and accuracy in 2017–18.
-During the same season, he scored five goals from set pieces.
+Apart from his defensive skills, Nacho is also a precise passer of the ball in both short and long distances, with a 89.8% pass completion and accuracy in 2017–18.
+During the same season, he scored goals from set pieces.